KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/dag_dependencies.md

 ```

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;By specifying the external dag id and the desired task,it will wait for the completion of that task.
+&ensp;&ensp;&ensp;&ensp;By specifying the external dag id and the desired task, it will wait for the completion of that task.
 It is important to remember that the sensor waits for the current executon date.
-If the external task takes longer than this time, the sensor will never succeed (and timeout after 7 days, by default).
+If the external task takes longer than that time, the sensor will never succeed (and timeout after 7 days, by default).
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>